gazoodle/geckolib/README.md

  - Can connect to MrSteam without throwing any errors.
 This ought to be good to get some snapshots.
  - Rebuilt GeckoPump class to cleanly handle one, two or variable speed pumps

+## BREAKING CHANGES 1.0.2
+ - Blower is now a single speed pump, not a switch

 ## Done/Fixed in 1.0.1
  - Add support for lock mode if it exists on the spa
  - Add support for standby mode